lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 1. Set a value for ``mykey`` -- but only if it already existed -- and set its expiration for 10,000 milliseconds.
-1. Checked the value, to show that our command worked.
+1. Checked the value, to show that our function all worked.
 1. Set the timer for a time when the value would be expired.
 1. Checked that the value did in fact expire.